UPCOMING EVENTS AT THE Tower Hotel

 Ideally located on the corner of Maritana and Bourke Streets Kalgoorlie, the Tower Hotel is within walking distance of Kalgoorlie’s famous Hannan Street and the surrounding shopping area and nightlife.
 Offering our guests and patrons a friendly, relaxed atmosphere, the Tower Hotel is a great choice for all occasions.

-Enjoy traditional cuisine at Charlotte’s Bar and Bistro – open for breakfast, lunch and dinner.
+Enjoy traditional cuisine at Charlotte’s Bar and Bistro – open for lunch and dinner.

 Both the Lounge and Sports Bar are stocked with a broad range of beverages and the interconnecting TAB is a great place for a punt.

-The bistro menu serves traditional style food, with our head chef adding his own subtle twist.
+Charlotte's Bistro menu offers a great selection of dining options, along with a children's menu and daily dinner specials.
 Charlotte’s Bar is stocked with a full selection of beer, wine, spirits and soft drinks to complement your meal.
 Enjoy generous portions and tasty food at Charlotte’s Bar and Bistro.
+Call now to book your table.

 Monday to Sunday